-A family with children no younger than 8 years old is ideal for the border collie.
+A family with children no younger than eight years old is ideal for the border collie.

 You don't need to own a large yard to have a happy border collie.
 You do need to give him or her exercise.
 Walking or jogging 30–60 minutes in the morning and a game of fetch or Frisbee in the evening is enough for the conformation dog.

-Border Collies Have to Have A Job: Yes, but that job can be chewing on a bone or removing the squeaker from a toy.
+Border Collies Need to Have a Job: Yes, but that job can be chewing on a bone or removing the squeaker from a toy.
 They are intelligent and need something to do.
 However, when properly exercised and nothing is going on, they do spend most of the day sleeping like cats, building energy for your return.

-If I have 2 Puppies They Will Bond To Each Other And Not The Family: Not true, border collies will always return whatever affection you give them.
+If I Have Two Puppies, They Will Bond to Each Other and Not the Family: Not true, border collies will always return whatever affection you give them.
 They are sensitive animals that live to please their humans.

 I have found raising two puppies together to be easier than one.
 They wear each other down and entertain each other.
-If you are considering multiple puppies, I would not recommend 2 from the same litter.
-Bring home one and begin its training, then in 2 -3 months you can introduce another puppy.
+If you are considering multiple puppies, I would not recommend two from the same litter.
+Bring home one and begin its training, then in two to three months, you can introduce another puppy.

 The older puppy is likely to help the new puppy with his training lessons.

 Border collies are a relatively healthy breed.
 However, there are genetic tests as well as hereditary diseases you should be aware of and inquire about with regards to the puppy's parents with your breeder.

 - Hip Dysplasia: According to the OFA, its occurrence in border collies is approximately 11%.
 Any scores of Excellent, Good and Fair are passing scores.